0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 ---

 ```
-Little disclaimer: I'm a novice with LLVM—my only experience is about two days of writing passes and trying to learn how everything works.
+Disclaimer: I'm a novice with LLVM—my only experience is about two days of writing passes and trying to learn how everything works.
 If you spot any misinterpretations or errors, let me know! ;)
 ```
+[!warning] Disclaimer

 Have you already heard of **OLLVM**, a compiler that outputs obfuscated binaries?
 Probably.
 But what is it exactly?
 Can we achieve something similar ?